enyojs/ares-project/hermes/README.md

     Other encoding may be added later on.

 * `PUT` creates or overwrite one or more file resources, provided as `application/x-www-form-urlencoded` or `multipart/form-data`.
 It returns a JSON-encoded array of single-level (depth=0) node descriptors for each uploaded files.
+When the `overwrite` parameter is explicitly set to `"false"` (as a string), `PUT` fails with an HTTP status code `412/Resource Already Exists`.
   * `application/x-www-form-urlencoded` contains a single base64-encoded file in the form field named `content`.
 The file name and location are provided by `{id}` and optionally `name` query parameter.
   * `multipart/form-data` follows the standard format.
 For each file `filename` is interpreted relativelly to the folder `{id}` provided in the URL.  **Note:** To accomodate an issue with old Firefox releases (eg. Firefox 10), fields labelled `filename` overwrite the `filename` in their corresponding `file` fields.
 See `fsBase#_putMultipart()` for more details.